 Credit risk is the risk that a counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
-We are not currently exposed to credit risk except on our cash and cash equivalents.
-Our cash balance is maintained with well established, highly rated financial institutions.
-As of December 31, 2021, the cash balance is held at one bank that has S&P's credit rating of BBB+.
-We do not invest in equity instruments or derivatives.
+We are primarily exposed to credit risk on our cash and cash equivalents, other financial assets and marketable securities.
+Our cash balance is maintained with well-established, highly rated financial institutions.
+As of December 31, 2023, the cash balance is held at three banks that have a minimum S&P's credit rating of A-.
+As of December 31, 2023, we hold investments in investment grade bonds and in money market funds ("the Portfolio").
+These investments are exposed to credit risk in the event of default of the counterparty.
+We do not invest in equity instruments or derivatives and none of the bonds are individually above 3% of the value of the Portfolio.